OpenEvalProject/evals/manuscripts/elife-92839/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/92839/elife-92839-fig1-v1.jpg)

 **Figure 1.:** (A) Two-photon imaging.
 Average two-photon images over a recording session for each response FOV.
 MA_200: Monkey A at a 200 μm cortical depth.
 (B) Ocular dominance functional maps of each FOV/depth at single-neuron resolution.
 (C) Frequency distributions of neurons of each FOV/depth as a function of ocular dominance index.
-Relevant data are provided in the source data file: Figure 1—source data 1.Figure 1—source data 1.Figure 1B-C.
+Relevant data are provided in the source data file: Figure 1—source data 1.

 V1 superficial-layer neurons exhibited various degrees of eye preferences, consistent with the classical findings of Hubel and Wiesel, 1968.
 An ocular dominance index (ODI) was calculated to characterize each neuron’s eye preference: ODI = (Ri – Rc)/(Ri +Rc), in which Ri and Rc represented the neuron’s respective peak responses to ipsilateral and contralateral stimulations on the basis of data fitting (see Materials and methods).
 An ODI of –1 or 1 would indicate complete contralateral or ipsilateral eye preference, respectively, while an ODI of 0 would indicate equal preferences to both eyes.
 The ocular dominance functional maps at single-neuron resolution, especially those of Monkeys A and C, revealed regions of neurons preferring either the contralateral (blue) or the ipsilateral eye (red), along with transitional zones where neurons showed preferences for both eyes (white) (Figure 1B).
 The ocular dominance maps were similar at two cortical depths in Monkeys A and B, suggesting the presence of ocular dominance columns (Figure 1B).
 The frequency distributions of ODIs suggest more binocular neurons than monocular neurons in V1 superficial layers (Figure 1C), similar to the normal distribution of ocularity index in Dougherty et al., 2019.